JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

 The `case` expression is now able to define anonymous functions.
 The scrutinee may be omitted, in which case the corresponding pattern in each clause must also be omitted.
-Furthermore, in each clause, between the usual pattern (if it is present) and the arrow, a backslash and a number of patterns may be written.
+Furthermore, in each clause, between the usual pattern (if it is present) and the arrow, a `\` and a number of patterns may be written.
 The number of patterns must be consistent across all clauses, and the types of corresponding patterns must match (e.g., the first pattern after the backslash must have the same type for all clauses).
 As usual, `case` clauses can contain guards as well.

+The number of patterns after each `\` determine the arity of the function that a `case` expression produces.
+The *n*th pattern after the `\` is matched on the *n*th argument given to the function.

 If there is no scrutinee, it is not immediately clear what the meaning of an expression without clauses, i.e. the expression `case of {}`, should be, since the number of arguments to the anonymous function is not specified.
-The most useful and most obvious variant is to assume that this function takes one argument, thus, `case of {}` will be equivalent to `\x -> case x of {}`.
-(Other approaches are possible, see Alternatives section.)
-This expression is only valid with the `-XEmptyCase` extension.
+User might expect this to compile if the `-XEmptyCase` extension is enabled.
+However, due to the inherent ambiguity, this proposal does not allow a `case` expression that lacks both a scrutinee and clauses.
+Other approaches are possible, see Alternatives section.

 Like the existing behavior for alternatives in `case` expressions, and equations in function declaration syntax, it is possible to use `where` clauses within each clause of the extended `case` expression.
+Furthermore, each clause can have guards, which appear after all patterns (see BNF).

 Once the [*Binding type variables in lambda-expressions*](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0155-type-lambda.rst) proposal is being implemented, with `-XTypeAbstractions`, `case`-expressions will also be able to bind type